saikanthpy/Awesome-FDE-Roadmap/README.md

 *   **Cost of Inaction (CoI):** A strategic argument used to drive projects forward by quantifying how much money/efficiency the client loses every day they *don't* deploy the solution.
 *   **UAT (User Acceptance Testing):** The "moment of truth" where actual client employees use the tool.
 If they don't "accept" it, the project isn't done, regardless of how good the code is.
 *   **Day 2 Operations:** Everything that happens after the FDE leaves.
 Includes monitoring, retraining models, and training the client's internal "Run Team".

 ---

+## 👨‍💻 Creators

+This repository is curated and maintained by:

+*   **<a href="https://www.linkedin.com/in/pierpaolo28/" target="_blank">Pier Paolo Ippolito</a>**
+*   **<a href="https://www.linkedin.com/in/paoloperrone/" target="_blank">Paolo Perrone</a>**

+We built this resource to help bridge the gap for engineers moving into high-stakes, client-facing AI and Data roles.
+Feel free to connect with us on LinkedIn to discuss FDE, GCP, or Agentic Systems!

+---